 Above: Succulents to cover the surface of the soil in each urn.

 Sprinkle the shiny pebbles around the base of the succulents to cover the soil.
 The black pebbles look particularly good against the matte black paint.
-For more black planter inspiration, see "5 Favorites: Jet Black Planters."

 Above: At home on the front stoop.

-This is an update of a post originally published September 10, 2012.
+Updated from a post originally published September 10, 2012.